-The main competitor from Yamaha is probably a mid-range model of the Arius line – the YDP-143.
+The main competitor from Yamaha is a mid-range model of the Arius line – the YDP-144.

-The YDP-143 has replaced the previous YDP-142 model (in 2016) and comes in a traditional furniture-style cabinet (3 colors available) with 3 piano pedals.
+The YDP-144 replaced the previous YDP-143 model in 2019 and comes with a traditional furniture-style cabinet and 3 pedals just like its predecessor.

-At the heart of the YDP-143 is Yamaha’s famous Pure SF sound engine that provides you with an amazingly realistic piano sound sampled from the Yamaha CFIIIS 9′ Concert Grand.
+At the heart of the YDP-144 is Yamaha’s flagship CFX Sampling technology that provides you with an amazingly realistic piano sound sampled from the famous Yamaha CFX 9′ Concert Grand.

 The sound is delivered via 2 oval (12 cm x 6 cm) speakers with two 8W amplifiers.
 It’s enough to fill a room, but the PX-870 with its 4 speakers and 20W amplifiers is a clear winner here.

-And I’m talking not only about the volume; the PX-870 has a deeper and more rounded sound at a medium volume.
+And I’m talking not only about the volume; the PX-870 has a deeper and more rounded sound even at a medium volume.

 When it comes to piano sound itself, I wouldn’t say that the PX-870 sounds better, that’s really a matter of personal taste.

-Both pianos sound very good and you’ll hardly find something better sounding in this price range.
+Both pianos sound very good and you’ll be hard-pressed to find something better sounding in this price range.

-What the YDP-143 doesn’t give you compared to the Casio is the ability to control various aspects of sound like resonance, damper noise, key on/off noise, etc.
+What the YDP-144 doesn’t give you compared to the Casio is the ability to control various aspects of the sound like resonance, damper noise, key on/off noise, etc.